Shayan704/Student-Performance-Analysis-and-Prediction/README.md

 These secrets are required to ensure the CI/CD pipeline can build, test, and deploy your application automatically.

 The project is deployed and can be accessed live at [Student Performance Prediction](https://student-marks-prediction-0mks.onrender.com).
+**Note:** Before accessing the deployed project, please reach out via email at **shayanmandal100@gmail.com** to request the project activation.
+This will ensure the deployment is up and running for your use.